wwitzel3/wwitzel_scaffolds/README.txt

 Custom scaffolds for the Pyramid Web Framework
 The scaffolds both deploy Foundation CSS and a compass build script.

-* wwitzel_routesalchemy - SQLalchemy, url dispatch, mako.
-* wwitzel_routespymongo   - Mongo, url dispatch, mako.
+* ww3_pymongo   - Mongo, url dispatch, mako.